 FE lenses are the most popular with professionals and usually boast a higher quality.
 One of the things that many photographers appreciate about these lenses is their long-term durability.

-In most cases, E lenses are more affordable for beginners or hobbyists.
+In most cases, E lenses are more affordable for beginner or hobbyist photographers.
 These lenses are great for wide-angle shots, being more affordable than FE lenses.

 Regardless of the lens that you choose, proper care is necessary.
 Whether you take adequate care of the lens may impact its durability and lifespan.